 Degrees Can Help, But Internships Make the Difference

 When I was in college, one concept that was constantly stressed to me was the importance of internships.
 My professors made it their mission to encourage us to connect the classroom to the real world.
 Through internships, we would gain practical experiences that encouraged intellectual growth and seeking out new knowledge.
 While your college may not stress internships as much as mine did, I can guarantee that they're worth your while.
+And you can often find opportunities that are virtual.
 As you consider interning during the academic year or this upcoming summer, keep in mind my five pieces of advice below.

 - Why intern?
 If you still need convincing that an internship is for you, consider this: college students spend most, if not all, of their academic career learning more about their desired major or field.
 Internships are the connecting piece from the classroom to the real world, and give you the chance to apply your academic knowledge to an outside, relevant setting.
 Internships also give you the ability to make connections and build your toolbox of experiences that can only be strengthened later.